Salmon-Computer-Vision/salmon-computer-vision/utils/docs/README-cloning.md

 sudo hostnamectl set-hostname ORGID-sitename-jetsonnx-0
 ```

-* `ORGID` is the organization ID that will be provided.
+* `ORGID` is the organization ID in all caps that will be provided, denoting each organization
 * `sitename` is usually the river name but can be different and will also be provided

 * `jetsonnx` is the device ID usually depends on the type of device.
 Keep this